 Pipe Cleaner Christmas Tree

-Pipe cleaners are a super kid-friendly craft supply: they’re bendable and re-bendable, and often don’t require any glue or tape.
+Pipe cleaners are a super kid-friendly craft supply: They’re bendable and re-bendable, and often don’t require any glue or tape.
 Twist a few green pipe cleaners around a wooden craft stick, then add colorful plastic beads as ornaments.
-Pop these crafts all over the house for a quick holiday transformation.Continue to 21 of 21 below.
+Pop these crafts all over the house for a quick holiday transformation.Continue to 17 of 17 below.

 This kids’ craft couldn’t be simpler.
-Cut 3-4 triangles out of colored card stock, then fringe with scissors.
+Cut three to four triangles out of colored cardstock, then fringe with scissors.
 For children ready to work on cutting skills, this is the perfect project for practicing small cuts.
 Pre-made foam stickers or sparkly sequins make easy decorations on this paper Christmas tree.